JetBrains/kotlin-web-site/docs/topics/reflection.md

 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

 Instead of calling the method `matches` directly, the example uses a reference to it.
-Such reference is bound to its receiver.
+Such a reference is bound to its receiver.
-It can be called directly (like in the example above) or used whenever an expression of function type is expected:
+It can be called directly (like in the example above) or used whenever a function type expression is expected:

 ```kotlin
 fun main() {